psytext/rosettastats/docs/moderatedMediation.md

 # Moderated mediation

 Moderation and mediation models can also be combined.
-The path from predictor to mediator can be moderated by a moderator designated as "w", while the path from mediator to dependent variables can be moderated by a moderator designated as "v".
+The path from predictor to mediator can be moderated by a moderator designated as "w", while the path from mediator to dependent variable can be moderated by a moderator designated as "v".
 The PROCESS macro uses different model numbers to distinguish these models.
 The R function moderatedMediationSem uses named paramters to distinguish the two models.

 ## SPSS